sitewaerts/cordova-plugin-document-viewer/README.md

 String pointing to a device local file (e.g. 'file:///...')

 #### mimeType ####
-Mime type of file.
+String representing the mime type of the file.
 Currently only 'application/pdf' is supported.

 #### options ####
 ```js